Close

 • Set up tummy time in a safe and comfortable space for you and your baby.

-• Avoid doing tummy time immediately after feeding your baby to avoid vomiting.
+• Avoid doing it immediately after feeding your baby to avoid vomiting.

 Visit the Child Development Calendar section and add it to your bookmarks!
 We have prepared helpful guides for parents on their child’s monthly development.
 You’ll definitely find them useful!